HITQRI/objc-hooker/README.md

 what will happen is when you call %orig on the subclasses func, you'll get not the hooked superclasses function, but the original one. bad.

+## General solution:

 what people usually do to fix this is with some assembly voodoo.

+## My solution:

-but i found a "portable" way of doing it....
+but i found a "portable" way of doing it.... "portable" as in, it depends on undefined behavior. but iOS frameworks use clang, so whatevs.

-instead, i set the original to this:
+so basically, i set the original to this:

 ```objc
 NSString *orig(id self, SEL _cmd)